rahul18107/developer_academy_portfolio/projects/4/README.md

 ![Demo](./assets/demo.png)

-### 🎯 Website brief: `A college canteen ordering platform that lets students browse food items, manage their cart, and place orders online`
+### 🎯 Website brief: `A web-based platform for ordering food from your college canteen`

 ### 🔦 Role: Developer